gocd/docs.go.cd/content/configuration/dev_authentication.md

 To switch the mode in which the GoCD Server operates:

 1. Login to GoCD as an admin
-2. Navigate to the "Admin" section
+2. Navigate to the "Authorization Configuration" section
-3. Click on the "Server Configuration" tab
-4. Set the "Allow users to login via plugin into GoCD, even if they haven't been explicitly added to GoCD." checkbox
+4. Set the "Allow only known users to login" for desired authorization configuration.

 ![](../images/user_authentication_auto_login.png)